Case Studies

 The success of Bird’s gamification & loyalty features

 It’s clear that Bird’s gamification & loyalty features work.
-In 2022, Bird generated 16% more rides than in 2021!
+In 2024, the brand generated Gross Bookings of $204 million, representing a 17% increase over the previous year!
 In short, gamification got customers to book more rides.
 But this is just one part of the success story.
-In addition to boosting engagement and loyalty for Bird, gamification & loyalty features also helped them overcome their challenges:
+In addition to boosting engagement and loyalty for Bird, gamification & loyalty features also helped them overcome their core operational challenges:

 How you can meet your business goals with StriveCloud